microsoft/CSS-SystemCenter-ServiceManager/docs/Trace-SM/index.md

 .\Trace-SM.ps1 -TraceOperation Start -MaxFileSizeMB 250 -NewFileWhenMaxsizeReached -Areas Connectors
 ```

-Sample Output (note that the ETL file name has a number which will increase if max file is reached)
+Sample Output (note that the ETL file name has a number which will increase when max file is reached)

 ```
 Stopping Connectors ...